LibbryCY/Task-Management-FullStack-App/README.md

    ```

 8. Access the application:
-   - Open your browser and go to [http://localhost:3000](http://localhost:3000).
+   - Open your browser and go to [http://localhost:3000](http://localhost:3000)( default value for PORT is 3000).

 ## Project Structure
-- **backend**: NestJS application with modules, controllers, services, and entities.
+- **backend**: NestJS application with modules, controllers, services, and prisma models.
 - **frontend**: React application with components, routes, and services for backend communication.
 - **migrations**: SQL migrations for the PostgreSQL database.
-- **entities**: TypeORM entities for tasks and users.
+- **models**: Prisma models for categories, tasks and users.
 - **services**: Business logic for handling requests.
 - **controllers**: Controllers for handling HTTP requests.